EdWorld Internet Topics

 December 18

 Fans of the ballet will be pleased to learn that the Nutcracker was first performed on this day.
 Students may listen to an online audio clip of the Nutcracker Suite Overture by Tchaikovsky.
 The Official Nutcracker Site has music and a description of the story.
-Kids Domain offers the Nutcracker tale and midi files of many of the tunes on The Nutcracker Story and Music page.
+Students can watch the The Nutcracker Story here.

 December 21